-When working with Hazel, I felt I really did not have to explain much, of course I had to relay my experiences, but it didn’t feel like and interrogation because she lives as a Black woman and made me feel that she was very much aware of how the world receives and treats her and could relate to the microaggressions and feelings of othering in spaces that I have mentioned in my statement.
-Hazel really allowed me to feel comfortable, understood and assured in my complaint.
+When working with Hazel, I felt I really did not have to explain much, of course, I had to relay my experiences, but it didn’t feel like an interrogation because she lives as a Black woman and made me feel that she was very much aware of how the world receives and treats her and could relate to the microaggressions and feelings of othering in spaces that I have mentioned in my statement.
+Hazel really allowed me to feel comfortable, understood, and assured in my complaint.

-I am confident that if I had worked with an investigator who was not Black, I would have felt less comfortable to talk about my experiences in detail.
-I know I also speak for many when I say this is partly why some peers/colleagues who have had similar experiences do not report because having to retell the experience to someone who does not understand or value the experience is very much exhausting, triggering and leaves many second-guessing themselves.
+I am confident that if I had worked with an investigator who was not Black, I would have felt less comfortable talking about my experiences in detail.
+I know I also speak for many when I say this is partly why some peers/colleagues who have had similar experiences do not report because having to retell the experience to someone who does not understand or value the experience is very much exhausting, triggering, and leaves many second-guessing themselves.

 “I’m yet to find out about the outcome of the report and next steps, but I have shared with many of my peers the pleasant experience I have had in working with Hazel which I hope will encourage them to come forward also“.